samsquire/dream-programming-language/README.md

 **Devops work and package work is mainly just rerunning things with a fix until it works.
 Trial and error.
 This is very slow and tedious.**

-Shouldn't the various states that a system can get into be well tested?
+Shouldn't the various states that a system can get into be well tested and in advance?

 Sum types and avoiding representing invalid states goes part of the way to solving this problem.
 Some languages have exhaustive case checking.